benji78/docker-ctf/README.md

 ## Setup Instructions

-1. Install Docker (and Docker Compose)
+1. Install Docker (and Docker Compose if you have an old version of docker)
 2. Clone this repository

     ```shell